PROSA-Project/prosa/README.md

 ```

 Note that `esy` uses an internal compilation environment, which is not exported to the current shell.
-To work within this environment, prefix any command with `esy`: for instance `esy coqide` to run your system’s CoqIDE within the right environment.
+To work within this environment, prefix any command with `esy`: for instance, `esy coqide` launches the IDE within the right environment.
 Alternatively, `esy shell` opens a shell within its environment.

 ### Manual Compilation From Sources